Multi-point distribution of discrete time periodic TASEP: Summation identities of eigenfunctions

-where the summation over $a$ converges absolutely for $\prod_{j=1}^{N}|1+w_j|>1$.
-Here $\vec x' = \vec x-(a,\cdots,a)$.
-Now we start with computing the summation over $\vec x \in \conf_{N}^{(L)}$ with $x_N=0$ (this is a finite sum so there is no convergence issue).
-For this we split the sum according the number of particles to the right of the $N$-th particle in the cluster containing the $N$-th particle for a given configuration $\vec x$:
+where $\vec x' = \vec x-(a,\cdots,a)$.
+The summation over $a$ converges absolutely provided that $\prod_{j=1}^{N}|1+w_j|>1$.
+Thus we have reduced the computation to a summation with constraint $x_N=0$ which is a finite sum so there is no convergence issue.
+We will see the telescoping nature of the summation over $a$.